slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 The secret of healthy finances is not making more money, it’s keeping some.

-Hints:

-- Diversify with uncorrelated bets (barbell strategy).
-- Spend less than you make.
+Diversify with uncorrelated bets (barbell strategy).
+Spend less than you make.
 Save at least 10% of every paycheck.
 Keep liquidity; avoid assets you can’t liquidate quickly.
-- Modern slavery is debt.
+Modern slavery is debt.
 The true cost of a home is the full mortgage, not the sticker price.
 Moderate earners are pushed to speculate or stay poor.
+What’s my religion?
+Arbitrage and rents.
+What will stay the same in the next ten years?
+Boring, unchanging needs offer the best opportunities.
+Where is low optimism?
+Recessions happen when confidence collapses at once—fear creates bargains.
+Know the buyers, sellers, and their motivations.
+Desperate sellers gift discounts; euphoric buyers create traps.
+Investments compete with each other.
+The best are bought, not sold — avoid junk stocks.
+The more you know, the less you need to diversify.
+Diversification hedges ignorance.
+Take risk off the table whenever possible.
+Don’t buy on future hopes, buy on past mistakes.
+We lose money betting on future stars, not on proven ones.
+Good investors don’t sell advice and rarely brag about returns.

+On investment comfort zone: Scared money never wins.
+Scared money sells low and buys high; comfortable money waits through the storm.

 > *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
 -- vox populi*